-Competent Medical Authority – a physician or psychiatrist licensed by any state, a psychologist licensed by the Commonwealth of Massachusetts, or both.
+Competent Medical Authority.
+A physician or psychiatrist licensed by any state, a psychologist licensed by the Commonwealth of Massachusetts, or both.

-ConnectorCare The program administered by the Health Connector pursuant to M.G.L. c.
-176Q to provide premium assistance payments and points-of-service cost-sharing subsidies to eligible individuals enrolled in health plans.
+ConnectorCare.
+The program administered by the Health Connector pursuant to M.G.L. c.
+176Q to provide premium assistance payments and point-of-service cost-sharing subsidies to eligible individuals enrolled in health plans.

-Countable Income – the types of income that are considered in the determination of eligibility.
+Countable Income.
+The types of income that are considered in the determination of eligibility.

-Countable-income Amount – gross income less certain business expenses and income deductions.
+Countable-income Amount.
+Gross income less certain business expenses and income deductions.

-Couple – two persons married to each other according to the laws of the Commonwealth of Massachusetts.
+Couple.
+Two persons married to each other according to the laws of the Commonwealth of Massachusetts.

-Coverage Date – the date medical coverage begins.
+Coverage Start Date (or Start Date of Coverage).
+The date medical coverage begins.

-Coverage Type – a scope of medical services, other benefits, or both that is available to members who meet specific eligibility criteria.
+Coverage Type.
+A scope of medical services, other benefits, or both that is available to members who meet specific eligibility criteria.
 MassHealth coverage types include the following: MassHealth Standard (Standard), MassHealth Limited (Limited), MassHealth Family Assistance (Family Assistance), MassHealth Senior Buy-in (Senior Buy-in), and MassHealth Buy-in (Buy-in).
 The scope of services or covered benefits for each coverage type is found at 130 CMR 450.105: Coverage Types.

-Curing of a Transfer – the return, following the transfer for less than fair-market value of a portion of, or the full uncompensated value of, a resource to the individual.
+Curing of a Transfer.
+The return following the transfer for less than fair market value of a portion, or the full uncompensated value, of a resource to the individual.

-Day – a calendar day unless a business day is specified.
+Day.
+A calendar day, unless a business day is specified.

-Deductible – the total dollar amount of incurred medical expenses that an applicant whose income exceeds MassHealth income standards must be responsible for before the applicant is eligible for MassHealth, as described at 130 CMR 520.028: Eligibility for a Deductible.
+Deductible.
+The total dollar amount of incurred medical expenses that an applicant whose income exceeds MassHealth income standards must be responsible for before the applicant is eligible for MassHealth, as described at 130 CMR 520.028: Eligibility for a Deductible.

-Deductible Period – a specified six-month period within which an applicant for MassHealth, whose income exceeds MassHealth income standards, may become eligible, through incurred and/or paid medical expenses equaling or exceeding the deductible of the applicant or the spouse.
+Deductible Period.
+A specified six-month period within which an applicant for MassHealth whose income exceeds MassHealth income standards may become eligible through incurred and/or paid medical expenses equaling or exceeding the deductible of the applicant or their spouse.

-Disability Determination Unit – a unit that consists of physicians and disability evaluators who determine permanent and total disability using criteria established by the Social Security Administration under Title XVI, and criteria established under state law.
+Disability Evaluation Services.
+A unit that consists of physicians and disability evaluators who determine permanent and total disability of an applicant or member seeking coverage under a MassHealth program for which disability is a criterion, using criteria established by the Social Security Administration (SSA) under Title XVI and criteria established under state law.
 This unit may be a part of a state agency or under contract with a state agency.

-Disabled – having a permanent and total disability.
+Disabled.
+Having a permanent and total disability as defined in Title XVI of the Social Security Act.

-Eligibility Process – activities conducted for the purpose of determining, redetermining, and maintaining the eligibility of a MassHealth applicant or member.
+Eligibility Process.
+Activities conducted for the purpose of determining, redetermining, and maintaining the eligibility of a MassHealth applicant or member.

-Fair Hearing – an administrative, adjudicatory proceeding conducted according to 130 CMR 610.000: MassHealth: Fair Hearing Rules to determine the legal rights, duties, benefits, or privileges of applicants and members.
+Fair Hearing.
+An administrative, adjudicatory proceeding conducted according to 130 CMR 610.000: MassHealth: Fair Hearing Rules to determine the legal rights, duties, benefits, or privileges of applicants and members.

-Fair-market Value – an estimate of the value of a resource if sold at the prevailing price.
+Fair Market Value.
+An estimate of the value of a resource if sold at the prevailing price.
 For transferred resources, the fair market value is based on the prevailing price at the time of transfer.

-Family Group – a family, couple, or individual.
+Family Group.
+A family, couple, or individual.

-Federal Poverty Level (FPL) – income standards issued annually in the Federal Register to account for the last calendar year's increase in prices as measured by the Consumer Price Index.
+Federal Poverty Level (FPL).
+Income standards issued annually in the Federal Register to account for the last calendar year's increase in prices as measured by the Consumer Price Index.
+The MassHealth agency within its discretion updates the FPL standards accordingly each year in March.

-Fee-for-service – a method of paying for medical services provided by any MassHealth participating provider with no limit on provider choice.
+Fee-for-service.
+A method of paying for medical services provided by any MassHealth participating provider with no limit on provider choice.

-Global Developmental Skills – a child's average developmental skill level, taking into account the physical, psychological, motor, intellectual, emotional, communicative, and social aspects of the child's functional capabilities.
+Global Developmental Skills.
+A child's average developmental skill level, taking into account the physical, psychological, motor, intellectual, emotional, communicative, and social aspects of the child's functional capabilities.

-Grantor – an individual or spouse who creates a trust.
+Grantor.
+An individual or spouse who creates a trust.